diegomacario/Super-Sunshine/README.md

  </p>
 </p>

-This behaviour does not match the real world, but it is very convenient in the context of a ray-tracer.
+This behaviour is very particular, but it is convenient in the context of a ray-tracer.
 Just remember that settings like the ambient light, the attenuation and the material properties are all maintained by a state machine.
 Once they are set, they affect all the lights and geometric primitives created afterwards.
 If you want different lights or primitives to have different appeareances, you need to modify these settings before creating them.

 In the case of point lights, these are placed at specific points in space and they emit light in all directions from those points.
 Because their positions are defined, point lights can be affected by three different types of attenuation: *__constant__*, *__linear__* and *__quadratic__*.
 The commands used to create this type of light are:
  ```sh